danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	![Lab10002](Media/lab10002.png)

    >You get an error.
-Why?

-	Consider that this table has a self reference (FK_Sales_Orders_BackorderOrderID_Sales_Orders)
+Partition columns for a unique index must be a subset of the index key.
+This is a SQL Server requiriment.
    - What is the impact of this limitation?
    - What can I do to force uniqueness of OrderID?
+	- Consider that this table has a self reference (FK_Sales_Orders_BackorderOrderID_Sales_Orders)

-	Create the table adding the Partition Column in the Primary Key (UNIQUE Index)
+	Create the table adding the Partition Column in the Primary Key (UNIQUE Index).
+As thre is a self reference, a new column is needed

 	```sql
 	CREATE TABLE [Sales].[P_Orders](